 Dimples Appleby lives with the pick-pocket grandfather in 19th century New York City.
 She entertains the crowds while he works his racket.
 A rich lady makes it possible for the girl to go legit.
 "Uncle Tom's Cabin" is performed.

-The reason Shirley Temple hadn't made a movie in Technicolor until this one was that the Technicolor company insisted that 1,000 foot-candle lights be used to get proper exposure on their film.
-These incredibly bright lights produced so much heat that the staff at Fox thought a child Temple's age would be hurt working under such conditions.
-So, with the cooperation of the Technicolor company, cinematographer Arthur C. Miller worked on a series of tests using lower levels of light, and finally discovered that 400 to 500 foot-candle lights would produce a satisfactory Technicolor image without generating so much heat to risk injuring Temple and the other children in the cast.
+The reason Shirley Temple hadn't made a movie in Technicolor until this one was that the Technicolor company insisted that 1,000 foot-candle lights be used to get proper exposure on its film.
+These incredibly bright lights produced so much heat that the studio thought a child Temple's age would be hurt working under such conditions.
+So, with the cooperation of the Technicolor company, cinematographer Arthur C. Miller worked on a series of tests using lower levels of light, and finally discovered that 400 to 500 foot-candle lights would produce a satisfactory Technicolor image without generating the kind of heat that could injure Temple and the other children in the cast.
 Technicolor used a new high-speed film for this picture's trailer.
 This new film went on to be used for Gone with the Wind (1939).
 See more »

 Why are they sending so many soldiers, daddy, if it's only going to be a little war?